Critique-Coder: Enhancing Coder Models by Critique Reinforcement Learning: Method

 \textbf{Critique Data Generation.} ~\autoref{fig:crl_data} illustrates the critique data generation workflow.
 For each problem, we prompt \textsc{Qwen3-Coder-30B-A3B-Instruct} \citep{yang2025qwen3} to generate outputs, from which we extract code blocks as candidate solutions.
+Despite its larger parameter scale, \textsc{Qwen3-Coder-30B-A3B-Instruct} lacks explicit reasoning capabilities, and its effective problem-solving performance is not stronger than that of smaller reasoning-enabled models such as \textsc{Qwen3-4B} (Thinking).
+Empirically, \textsc{Qwen3-Coder-30B-A3B-Instruct} achieves a pass@1 of 32.20\% on our dataset, compared to 43.72\% for \textsc{Qwen3-4B} (Thinking).
+Owing to this relatively weak performance, the critique data generation process does not constitute a distillation setup, as the data are not produced by a stronger teacher model.
 Empty code blocks are discarded to ensure that only valid programs are retained for evaluation.
 Each candidate solution is then executed on the test cases from the filtered dataset, and its pass rate is computed to determine its judgment.
 A practical challenge is that certain test cases exhibit excessively long execution times, which may cause timeouts and lead to the erroneous classification of correct solutions as failures.
 To relax this constraint, we adopt a pass rate threshold of 80\%: candidate solutions are labeled as \texttt{True} if their test pass rate exceeds this percentage, and as \texttt{False} otherwise.

-\textbf{Hybrid Data Integration.} In our case, training exclusively on critique-oriented data biases the model toward overly focusing on evaluative feedback rather than task-oriented solutions, thereby hindering its ability to directly generate answers in evaluation tasks.
-To mitigate this issue, we construct a hybrid dataset that combines both CRL and standard RL data.
-This approach balances the characteristics of both data types and exposes the model to a diverse range of scenarios during training.
+\textbf{Hybrid Data Integration.} In our case, training exclusively on critique-oriented data biases the model toward evaluative behaviors, encouraging it to focus on judging or analyzing candidate solutions rather than directly producing task-oriented outputs, which in turn degrades its ability to generate complete answers in evaluation tasks.
+Standard RL data, by contrast, explicitly reinforces end-to-end solution generation through task-level rewards but does not expose the model to reflective or critique-based reasoning patterns.
+To mitigate this imbalance, we construct a hybrid dataset that combines both CRL and standard RL data, allowing the model to jointly learn evaluative judgment and direct solution synthesis within a unified training process.
 Concretely, we randomly assign 20\% of the data from the dataset to be CRL data, with the remaining 80\% consisting of standard RL data.
-Such a configuration not only mitigates the risk of format shift but also improves the robustness of the learning process by jointly exploiting the complementary advantages of both CRL and RL training paradigms.
+Such a configuration not only mitigates the risk of format shift caused by overexposure to critique-style supervision but also improves the robustness of the learning process by exploiting the complementary strengths of CRL and RL training paradigms.